Kentucky Route 353

 Kentucky Route 353 (KY 353) (Russell Cave Road) a 19.940 mi state highway in the U.S. state of Kentucky.
-The highway connects Fayette, Bourbon, and Harrison counties with Lexington.
+The highway is a major route in Lexington, connecting Bourbon and Harrison counties with the city.

 Route description

 Fayette County

 KY 353 begins at an intersection with KY 4 (New Circle Road) in the central part of Lexington, within Fayette County, where the roadway continues as Russell Cave Road.
 It travels to the northeast and curves to the north-northeast.
 It passes Elkhorn Park and the Northside Branch of the Lexington Public Library.
 It travels just east of Martin Luther King Park and crosses over I-64/I-75.
 It intersects KY 1973 (Iron Works Pike).
 It passes Russell Cave Elementary School and a building that houses radio stations WLAP and WMXL.
 The highway curves to the northeast.
 It crosses over North Elkhorn Creek and then curves to the north-northeast.
 It intersects the western terminus of KY 1876 (Greenwich Pike) and curves to the north-northwest.
 At an intersection with the eastern terminus of KY 1962 (Old Lemons Mill Road), it curves to the north-northeast.
 The highway curves to the northeast and crosses over Goose Creek.
 It curves to the north-northeast and intersects the western terminus of KY 1939 (Hume Bedford Pike).
 It then leaves the city limits of Lexington and enters Bourbon County.